gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 # Rule Book for Christian Bible Quizzing (CBQ)

-- Version: 1.5.1
+- Version: 1.5.2
-- Published: March 30, 2025
+- Published: July 7, 2025

-Bible Quizzing is a Christian sport in which teams of participants called _quizzers_ compete on Scriptural recitation in matches called _quizzes_.
-Quizzing tournaments called _meets_ consist of a set of _quizzes_.
-Quizzing _seasons_ consist of a set of meets. _Christian Bible Quizzing (CBQ)_ is the organization that oversees and supports local and regional Quizzing operations internationally with the mission to encourage the most people to memorize the most verses of Scripture.
+Bible Quizzing is a Christian sport in which teams of participants called quizzers compete on Scriptural recitation in matches called quizzes.
+Quizzing tournaments called meets consist of a set of quizzes.
+Quizzing seasons consist of a set of meets.
+Christian Bible Quizzing (CBQ) is the organization that oversees and supports Quizzing operations with the mission to encourage the most people to memorize the most verses of Scripture.
 This is the official rule book for CBQ competitions.

 ## 1. Materials

-In addition to this rule book, Quizzing uses _material_, which is a library that contains all the content quizzers study and compete on for a quiz along with a thesaurus for evaluating synonyms.
+In addition to this rule book, Quizzing uses material, which is a library that contains all the content quizzers study and compete on for a quiz along with a thesaurus for evaluating synonyms.

 ### 1.1.
 Reference Ranges, Weights, and Translations

-A quiz’s material contains, in part, Scripture references and associated verse content from a set of Bible _translations_.
-Translations must be word-for-word or thought-for-thought translations; paraphrased publications are not translations.
-Any verse that does not exist as standard, non-footnote content across all included translations is excluded from the material.
+A quiz’s material contains, in part, Scripture references and associated verse content from a set of Bible translations (or simply “bibles”). _Translations must be word-for-word or thought-for-thought translations; paraphrased publications are not translations._ Any verse that does not exist as standard, non-footnote content across all included translations is excluded from the material.

-Materials may separate the Scripture references and associated verse content into multiple sets, each with a reference _range_.
+Materials may separate the Scripture references and associated verse content into multiple sets, each with a reference range.
 For example, “Romans 1-4; James” is a single reference range.
 These reference ranges may have different weights, noted as positive integers, representing the probability of verse content selection from each range in quizzes.
 For example, “Romans 1-4; James (1) Romans 5-8 (3)” contains 2 ranges, the first with a 25% probability of selection and the second with a 75% probability of selection.
 Including all ranges, weights, and translations results in a complete material description.
 For example, “Romans 1-4; James (1) Romans 5-8 (3) ESV NASB NIV” is a material description.

 Translation acronyms may be appended with an asterisk to indicate it’s an auxiliary translation.
 A material description must include at least 1 primary (non-auxiliary) translation.
 For example, “Romans 1-4; James (1) Romans 5-8 (3) NASB* NASB1995” is a material description where “NASB” is an auxiliary translation and “NASB1995” is a primary translation.